TheOsceola - Dip and lift: FSU community lifts up Billy Sexton and family

 Former Seminole Boosters president and CEO Andy Miller came up with the idea for the fundraising events for Sexton, who Miller called a "dynamic fundraiser and ambassador for Florida State University."
 Miller asked Jerry Kutz to organize the dinner, which The Osceola sponsored.

-The Sexton dinner and golf tournament were very successful in raising money to offset rehabilitation costa and lifting the Sexton's spirits as it gave former players and the FSU community an opportunity to show appreciation for Sexton, who was an FSU quarterback, graduate assistant in 1977 (early in the Bobby Bowden era), a quarterbacks coach until 1983 and was a longtime running backs coach (1983-2006) before working as a fundraiser with Seminole Boosters, Inc. Fourteen of his running backs were named All-Americans.
+The Sexton dinner and golf tournament exceeded its goal to offset rehabilitation costs.
+The events also lifted the Sexton's spirits as the dinner and golf events gave former players and the FSU community an opportunity to show appreciation for Sexton, who was an FSU quarterback, graduate assistant in 1977 (early in the Bobby Bowden era), a quarterbacks coach until 1983 and a longtime running backs coach (1983-2006) before working as a fundraiser with Seminole Boosters, Inc. Fourteen of his running backs were named All-Americans.

 Among the FSU running backs who returned Sunday were Smith, Floyd and Warrick Dunn — each of whom were selected in the first round of the NFL Draft — and a fourth, Greg Jones, participated in the golf tournament.
 Victor Floyd, James Coleman, Darrin and Tanner Holloman were other Sexton-coached running backs to attend.
 FSU players to attend included Barry Smith, Mike Shuman, Kurt Unglaub, Rick Oreir, Charlie Ward, Kez McCorvey, Jesse Solomon, Clint Parker, James Harris, Jared Hetzel, Ron Moore, Jimmy Jordan, Mark Orlando, Stanley Walker, Billy Rhodes and Eric Hayes.